tavignesh/Discord-Rich-prescence/README.md

 # DCustomRPC: The Rewrite!

-**The icon used for this project is [here](https://www.shareicon.net/logo-website-discord-887435).**

-DCustomRPC is a custom rich presence client that you (you right there, yes you) can customize.
+DCustomRPC is a custom rich presence client that you can customize yourself!!

 ![intro_img](https://i.imgur.com/8Pf5HjT.png)